Online Colleges That Accept Transfer Credits

 Two-Year Degree

-It’s also important to remember that transferring an entire two-year degree is generally easier than a basketful of loose credits.
-However, the credits from your associate degree may need to be relevant to your online bachelor’s degree program.
+It’s also important to remember that transferring an entire two-year degree, like an associate degree, is generally easier than a handful of loose credits.
+However, the credits from your associate degree may need to be relevant to your online bachelor’s degree program in order to transfer.

 Articulation Agreements

-Most schools will accept up to 90 transfer credits.
-However, you may find that all your credits do not count toward your graduation requirements.
+Most schools that accept transfer credits set a cap of 90 credits on what can be applied toward a degree.
+In other words, you may find that not all your credits count toward your graduation requirements.
 For example, your new school may require upper-level courses that your previous school did not offer.

 How to Transfer the Most College Credits